BestTimesToVisit.com Logo

 Savor Mint Tea at a Traditional Café

-Find a small, unassuming café tucked away in the Medina and order a glass of sweet, fragrant mint tea.
-Observe the local men engaged in lively conversation, a quintessential Algerian social ritual.
-This is the perfect spot to rest your feet and soak in the authentic atmosphere, far from the tourist crowds.
+Find a small, unassuming café tucked away in the Casbah and order a steaming glass of sweet mint tea.
+Observe local life unfold as men gather to chat and play dominoes, soaking in the authentic atmosphere.
+This is the perfect spot to rest your feet and absorb the vibrant energy of the neighborhood.

 See all 8 things to do →